Michael-Santos/LearnEnglishDoingNotesApi/README.md

 # LearnEnglishDoingNotesApi
-A api that allows you to fetch word entries in Cambridge Dictionary and add them to a bookmark to you revise them after
+A api that allows you to fetch word entries in Cambridge Dictionary and add them to a bookmark to you revise them later